 Upon receipt of the director's recommendation, the court must immediately forward the recommendation to the director of the relevant CONREP program, to the prosecutor, and to counsel for the defendant.

-Within 30 days of this referral, the CONREP director must provide their own recommendation regarding outpatient placement to the court as well as a treatment plan for the defendant should they be placed in CONREP.
+Within 30 days of this referral, the CONREP director must provide the court with their recommendation regarding outpatient placement and a treatment plan for the defendant should they be placed in CONREP.

 Court hearing

-After receiving CONREP's report, the court must then calendar the matter for a hearing with 15 days.
+After receiving CONREP's report, the court must then calendar the matter for a hearing within 15 days.

 The hearing is an adversarial process, with the prosecution typically opposing release to outpatient and the defense attorney advocating for release.
 The court is required to: